twolfson/grunt-spritesmith/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via [grunt](https://github.com/gruntjs/grunt/) and test via `npm test`.
+Lint via `npm run lint` and test via `npm test`.

 ### Algorithms
 Algorithms are maintained via [twolfson/layout](https://github.com/twolfson/layout).
 If you would like to add one, please submit it via a pull request.